norkator/open-intelligence/README.md

 5. Get models using these instruction https://github.com/norkator/open-intelligence/wiki/Models
 6. Download PostgreSQL server ( https://www.postgresql.org/ ) I am using version <b>11.6</b> but its also tested with version 12. (if you didn't install at upper api section)
-7. Rename `config.ini.tpl` to `config.ini` and fill details.
-    * Config.ini content settings explained, see [Config ini](#config-ini)
-    * For multiple nodes, see [Multi node support](#multi-node-support))
-8. Ensure you have `Microsoft Visual C++ 2015 Redistributable (x64)` installed.
+7. Ensure you have `Microsoft Visual C++ 2015 Redistributable (x64)` installed.
     * This is needed by openALPR
-9. Separate camera and folder names with comma just like at base config template
+8. Separate camera and folder names with comma just like at base config template
-10. Run wanted python apps, see `Python Apps` section.
+9. Run wanted python apps, see `Python Apps` section.

-It's critical to setup ini configuration right.

 Python side